rogerbf/options-to-args/README.md

 ### `.prefix(prefix)`

-Change the default prefix.
+Change the default option prefix.

 ### `.behaviour(type, function)`

-Change the default behaviour when parsing options.
+Override the default behaviour.

 `type` is a string representation of a type i.e. `'string'`